rgrannell1/password123/README.md

-password123
+Password123 v0.1.0
 --------------------------------------------

 password123 is a command-line tool for checking if a password is one of the 10,000 most commonly used.
-Such passwords should not be used, as they are highly vulnerable to brute force attacks.
+Such passwords should not be used as they are highly vulnerable to brute force attacks.

-This tool complements my other password tools, [polonium](https://github.com/rgrannell1/polonium) and [polonium-gui].
-These tools generate secure site-specific passwords given a secure master password, but they give little security if your password is on this list.
+This tool complements my other password tools, [polonium](https://github.com/rgrannell1/polonium) and [polonium-gui](https://github.com/rgrannell1/polonium-gui).
+These tools generate secure site-specific passwords given a secure master password, but they give little security if your master password is common.

-The list of passwords was compiled by Mark Burnett of [xato.net](https://xato.net/about/).
+The list of frequent passwords was compiled by Mark Burnett of [xato.net](https://xato.net/about/).

 ## Requirements

-* UNIX
+* A UNIX operating system.
-* Python3
+* Python3.

 ## Installation